coderefinery/git-collaborative/_episodes/04-contributing.md

 - On GitHub you can create [draft pull requests](https://github.blog/2019-02-14-introducing-draft-pull-requests/) which cannot be merged until marked ready for review.

-**Typical workflow**:

-- Open an issue in the repository you wish to contribute to
-- Write a short proposal for your suggested change or new feature
-- Motivate why and how you wish to do this
-- Discuss and get feedback before you code
-- Once you start coding, indicate that you are working on it
-- Once you are done, submit your new feature as pull request which references/closes the issue/proposal

 **Motivation**:

 - Get agreement and feedback before writing 5000 lines of code which might be rejected